hrydgard/besserwisser/README.md

   * Choose x64-Release and to the right of that make sure to choose the right output to run.
   * Ctrl+F5

-To build on other platforms:
+To build and run on other platforms:

   * ```cmake .```
   * make
+  * ./besserwisser .

+(The first argument is the location of the MNIST data, without a trailing slash).